rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 Please see the blocking calls used in HDMI CEC HAL:
   1. HdmiCecOpen( int * )
   2. HdmiCecClose( int )
-  3. HdmiCecSetLogicalAddress( int, int * , int )
-  4. HdmiCecAddLogicalAddress( int, int )
+  3. HdmiCecAddLogicalAddress( int, int )
-  5. HdmiCecRemoveLogicalAddress( int, int )
+  4. HdmiCecRemoveLogicalAddress( int, int )
-  6. HdmiCecGetLogicalAddress( int, int, int * )
+  5. HdmiCecGetLogicalAddress( int, int, int * )
-  7. HdmiCecGetPhysicalAddress( int, unsigned int * )
+  6. HdmiCecGetPhysicalAddress( int, unsigned int * )
-  8. HdmiCecTx( int, const unsigned char * , int, int * )
+  7. HdmiCecTx( int, const unsigned char * , int, int * )

 Blocking calls should complete within a reasonable time period in accordance with any relevant CEC specification.
 Any calls that can fail due to the lack of a response from connected device should have a timeout period in accordance with any relevant CEC specification.
 If any of the blocking call is prematurely terminated after successful HdmiCecOpen(int * ) call, client is responsible to call HdmiCecClose(int) and retry the steps in Theory of operation.